nipy/heudiconv/paper.md

 ADD YOUR NAME HERE
 for notable contributions to the codebase, bug reports, recommendations, and promotion of HeuDiConv.

-HeuDiConv development was primarily done under the umbrella of the NIH funded ReproNim [1P41EB019936-01A1](https://projectreporter.nih.gov/project_info_details.cfm?aid=8999833&map=y) and [TODO - renewal](TODO) (PI: Kennedy).
+HeuDiConv development was primarily done under the umbrella of the NIH funded ReproNim [1P41EB019936-01A1](https://projectreporter.nih.gov/project_info_details.cfm?aid=8999833&map=y) and [2P41EB019936-06A1](https://projectreporter.nih.gov/project_info_details.cfm?aid=10334133&map=y) (PI: Kennedy).
-It also received contributions from the ...
+Contributions of TODO1 were supported by TODO1, ...

 # References